ramzxy/C3ntaur-CTF/README.md

 DATABASE_URL="file:./dev.db"
 NEXTAUTH_SECRET="your-secret-here"
 NEXTAUTH_URL="http://localhost:3000"
+INGEST_CHALLENGES_AT_STARTUP=true // if set to true, tries to ingest challenges in the CHALLENGES_DIR directory at startup, see expected structure
+CHALLENGES_DIR="./challenges" // path to the folder of challenges you want ingested
 ```

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## 🌟 Acknowledgments